-1. It is the intention of the (party) to adopt the Fresno-Area Regional Groundwater Management Plan in accordance with Part 2.75 of Division 6 of the California Water Code, and the District's consultant is hereby authorized and directed to draft such a plan;

-That this resolution shall be deemed a resolution of intention in accordance with

-Californio Water Code Section 10753.2;

-After such a plan has been prepared in accordance with all applicable law, including but not limited to the California Environmental Quality Act, a second public hearing will be conducted in accordance with the California Water Code Section 10753.5, et sea, to determine whether to adopt the plan: The undersigned states:
+- The foregoing findings are true and correct: 1.
+It is the intention of the (party) to adopt the Fresno-Area Regional Groundwater Management Plan in accordance with Part 2.75 of Division 6 of the California Water Code, and the District's consultant is hereby authorized and directed to draft such a plan; - That this resolution shall be deemed a resolution of intention in accordance with California Water Code Section 10753.2; - 3.
+After such a plan has been prepared in accordance with all applicable law, including but nor limited to the California Environmental Quality Act, a second public hearing will be conducted in accordance with the California Water Code Section 10753.5. et sec. to determine whether to adout the alan:

+The undersigned states: